 Focus on content, not promotion

 The primary focus of our interview based episodes is to explore and share interesting ideas and concepts so that our audience (and we) can learn more about them.
 Generally, our guests have specific and relevant knowledge of these areas that they share in our conversations.
-While some promotion naturally occurs in our episodes, the focus of our episodes is on content not promotion.
+While some promotion naturally occurs in our episodes, particularly at the start and end, the focus of our episodes is on content not promotion.

 Preparing for the conversation